umutkorkmaaz/youtube-marker/README.md

 **Not yet published.**
 ### ToDo
-- List of video-related markups.
+- Actions button for listed markups.
 - Improving the appearance of input.